TuJaKu/BakumatsuGlossary/README.md

 -Easily searchable terms related to the Bakumatsu-period, from samurai to foreign powers

--Multile pseudonyms for the same entry (e.g. searching for America and United States leads to the same entry)
+-Multiple pseudonyms for the same entry (e.g. searching for America and United States leads to the same entry)

 -Flexible display options:
   - View all searchable terms at once